 - If not already completed, the student will sign the program's consent form.
-These are distributed when the student enrolls in the program, and the testing site will have themavailable as well. - From the time that a student is suspected of being impaired or diverting medications, a clinical coordinator/clinical instructor/preceptor/faculty member at the facility will stay with thestudent.
-If the student leaves the facility or goes to the bathroom, the test will be invalid because the chain of custody has been broken and the student may be dismissed from the program. - If the student in question is an SRNA student, the escort will notify the CRNA faculty member on call.
-For all other students, the escort will notify the Associate Dean in charge ofthe student's program.
+These are distributed when the student enrolls in the program, and the testing site will have themavailable as well. - □ From the time that a student is suspected of being impaired or diverting medications, a clinical coordinator/clinical instructor/preceptor/faculty member at the facility will stay with thestudent.
+If the student leaves the facility or goes to the bathroom, the test will be invalid because the chain of custody has been broken and the student may be dismissed from the program. - The escort will notify the Associate Dean in charge ofthe student's program.
 A faculty member or administrator will go to the facility to pick up thestudent and transport them to UMH.
 Again, someone must be with the student at all times. - The student will be tested at UMH.
 The student may be asked to provide a witnessed sample of urine, hair, blood, or saliva, which may be frozen for further testing.
 The studentwill have to provide a photo ID (driver's license or UM ID) and will have to provide their social security number.
 The student and the escort will go to Occupational Health during regular business hours (Monday-Friday, 7 AM-5:30 PM).
-After regular business hours, the student and the escort will go directly to the lab ([305] 689-5446).
-The student will sign the chain of custody forms and any other documents provided by thetesting laboratory.
-The sample will be screened for controlled substances or any other non-controlled substances suspected of being used or abused by the student.
-The student will disclose any prescribed or over-the-counter medications as well as anydietary habits that could modify testing results at the time of the testing, as requested bylaboratory documents.
-The student must fully comply with the testing laboratory's methods and procedures forcollecting samples.
-If a non-negative result is reported from the testing laboratory, the student may choose toadmit to controlled substance misuse, in which case the student will be referred to appropriate treatment options, and be subject to disciplinary action.
-If a student disputes a non-negative test, and requests a retesting the retest.
+After regular business hours, thestudent and the escort will go directly to the lab ([305] 689-5446).

+- The student will sign the chain of custody forms and any other documents provided by thetesting laboratory.
+The sample will be screened for controlled substances or any other non-controlled substances suspected of being used or abused by the student. - The student will disclose any prescribed or over-the-counter medications as well as anydietary habits that could modify testing results at the time of the testing, as requested bylaboratory documents. - ☐ The student must fully comply with the testing laboratory's methods and procedures forcollecting samples. - If a non-negative result is reported from the testing laboratory, the student may choose toadmit to controlled substance misuse, in which case the student will be referred to appropriate treatment options, and be subject to disciplinary action. - If a student disputes a non-negative test, and requests a retesting of samples by thelaboratory, then the student will need to pay for the retest.